 Design features and technical details of M-345 trainer jet

-Improved features of the M-345 include integrated pressure re-fueling and a two-level maintenance concept which minimises operating costs.
-Together with the trainer jet's on-board oxygen generating system (OBOGS) operators can reduce the manpower required for ground maintenance, and turnaround times to conduct more sorties a day.
+Improved features of the M-345 include integrated pressure refuelling and a two-level maintenance concept, which minimises operating costs.
+Together with the trainer jet’s on-board oxygen generating system (OBOGS), operators can reduce the manpower required for ground maintenance, and turnaround times to conduct more sorties a day.

 M-345 cockpit and avionics

 The trainer jet is also equipped with an embedded tactical simulation suite that was successfully integrated on the MB-339 and M-346 advanced trainers produced by Alenia Aermacchi.
-The aircraft integrates a stores management system (SMS) too.
+The aircraft also integrates a stores management system (SMS).

 M-345 engine details

 M-345 is powered by a turbofan engine developing a maximum thrust of 1,600kg (3,500lb) at take-off.
 Fuel is supplied by an internal tank with a storage capacity of 700kg.

 The new M-345 HET is powered by Williams International’s FJ44-4M engine, which offers increased fuel efficiency.